e2000mann/up887818_pje40/README.md

 ## For maintainability

 ### How to add new topic to system
-- update client/topics/directory.json
+- update client/topics/directory.json with topic id & name
-- add new files in client/topics/*topic number*
+- add new files in client/topics/*topic id*
+- topic id must be an integer!

 ### How to add lesson to topic
 - lesson.json contains: